tempestt-neal/ciber/_pages/research.md

 Multimodal transportation, such as transit, bike, walk, ride-hailing (e.g., Uber, Lyft), car-share, and bike-share, are vital to supporting livable communities.
 However, activity data of travelers using these modes have been difficult to acquire.
 This research leverages ground truth data to develop intelligent models to infer missing and incomplete travel behavior characteristics from the OneBusAway data to provide trip origin, destination, and mode.
 The research team will deploy these models to provide an enhanced picture of the travel behavior of OneBusAway users in Mayaguez, Puerto Rico.
 The team will use the database generated by the intelligent model and additional transportation system information to conduct demand analysis and identify demand patterns and their impact on traffic congestion.
 The resulting model and tools will be immediately applicable to all nine cities that have deployed OneBusAway to better understand the relationship between multimodal travel behavior and traffic congestion.
 Using crowdsourcing, big data science, and machine learning, these tools will help transportation agencies deploy new, automated strategies to improve congested multimodal systems in the immediate future.

-This project is a collaboration between the [Center for Urban Transportation at USF](https://www.cutr.usf.edu/), the [University of Puerto Rico at Mayaguez](https://www.uprm.edu/portada/), and the CIBER Lab.
+This project is a collaboration between the [Center for Urban Transportation at USF](https://www.cutr.usf.edu/), the [University of Puerto Rico at Mayaguez](https://www.uprm.edu/portada/), and the CIBeR Lab.

+*This project, [3-7: Transforming multimodal travel behavior data from an open-source platform to support traffic congestion reduction strategies](https://nicr.usf.edu/2022/05/18/3-7_transforming_multimodal_travel_behavior/), is supported by the National Institute for Congestion Research.*

 ### We also conduct research in natural language processing as a part of the [Natural Language Processing Group](https://nlp-grp.github.io/) at USF.